SUMINAGASHI INSTRUCTIONAL GUIDE:

 - Measure weight of dry fabric

-- Pre-wash fabric in hot water to scour
+- Pre-wash fabric in hot water and detergent to scour

-- Dissolve 15% dry weight of fabric of aluminum sulfate in warm water
+- Dissolve 15% dry weight of fabric of aluminum sulfate in hot water

 - Add water in a pot (enough to submerge fabric) and stir in alum solution